AryanBhimani/Notes-App/README.md

 # Notes App

 A simple **Notes App** built using **Flutter** and **Firebase**.
 The app allows users to take notes and sync them across devices in real-time using Firebase.
 It's designed to be simple, intuitive, and highly functional with cloud storage.
+Additionally, the app is integrated with **Google Gemini** for AI-based chat functionality.

 ## Features
 - **Real-time Syncing**: Keep your notes updated across all devices using Firebase.